luisperezlemus/survey-project-dash/README.md

 # Survey Projects Dashboard
 A Next.js + TypeScript + Tailwind application for managing Survey Series and Survey Projects in the Survey Projects page.
-This includes a navbar, header, sidebar with search, and a projects table, where you can interact the page by creating Survey Series and Survey Projects within them.
+This includes a navbar, header, sidebar with search, and a projects table, where you can interact with the page by creating Survey Series and Survey Projects within them.
 You can also edit them, with respect to their status limitation.

 ## Setup